 - Wait before opening the hood.
 Elevated engine temperature is one of the main reasons a car would overheat, so your hood may be hot enough to burn your skin.

 - Unless you’re a mechanic, don’t try to fix an overheating engine yourself!

 - If you decide not to call a tow service, wait for your engine to cool down before driving.
 More importantly, make sure that the nearest Orange County service center is minutes away.
 Otherwise, have your car towed to a Land Rover Anaheim service center.

 What to Do When a Car Overheats

 Often, drivers don’t notice radiator or cooling system problems until there are clear signs of overheating — but many issues can be prevented with routine maintenance checks!
 A certified Land Rover technician can tell you if your car is leaving coolant — before your engine overheats.
-Otherwise, here’s what to do when a car overheats on the road in Riverside.:
+Otherwise, here’s what to do when a car overheats on the road in Corona.:

 - Turn off the air conditioning and crank the heat to high.
 This will help remove heat from your engine block.